sartak/advent-of-code/2023/README.md

 The next morning my wife told me I woke her up with an exclamation when I'd finally gotten the answer.
 I also deleted a quarter of the code (everything that I'd written between hour 1 and 3), added a few lines, and the runtime went from minutes to milliseconds.
 If I hadn't had the anti-cut bug I would've gone to bed much earlier.

+# Day 20

+Woo hoo, points!
+My part 1 was relatively slow (almost rank 400) but part 2 came in at rank 50.
+So I uploaded [my solve](https://youtu.be/npoye9L29QA) to YouTube.

+In part 1, I hit some lifetime woes which slowed me down.
+But mostly it was a matter of getting the problem into my head then out into the code.
+I think as soon as I got the examples working, the real input worked too.

+For part 2, I let brute-force churn for a minute while I thought about how I might optimize.
+I looked at the input and saw that a `&` conjunction fed into `rx`, so from there it was pretty easy to print out how that `&dg` behaved.
+I fed the lcm inputs into Wolfram Alpha rather than implement it (which I did immediately after the solve).

 # Results

 | Day | #1 Time  | #1 Rank | #2 Time  | #2 Rank |